 Last year the Gibraltar Government published a bill to amend the Animals and Birds Act, which proposes “significant” changes in law for the protection of animal welfare.
 The maximum penalty for cruelty to animals has also been increased to five years’ imprisonment on indictment.
 The AWCP hope that this act will see a reduction in abandonment and mistreatment of animals in Gibraltar.

 Think carefully before buying any pet: Adopt, don’t buy!
 Be responsible and prevent unwanted offspring by neutering.
-If you must own a pet, be a responsible owner!
+If you must own a pet, be a responsible owner and make sure that your pet is hydrated with the use of technological advancements such as a water fountain for your cat.

 The AWCP is currently looking for homes for two rabbits abandoned in the Botanic Gardens.
 Please contact us you are able to provide an excellent forever home or foster home.
 200 64273 / [email protected]